- Why Is Camera Showing a Green Screen in Discord?

 In the first scenario of multiple cameras, you can try the internal webcam if the USB cam isn’t working for you and vice versa.

-- In Discord, click the cog icon at the bottom left corner to open the Discord settings page.
+1. In Discord, click the cog icon in the bottom left corner to open the Discord Settings page.

-- If multiple cameras are connected on your system, click the dropdown arrow under Camera to select a different camera for Discord.
+4. If multiple cameras are connected on your system, click the drop-down arrow under Camera to select a different camera for Discord.

 If another app that needs the camera is open or running, first figure out your PC’s default camera and use the steps above to choose another camera for Discord.
 The other app is probably using the system default camera — in most cases, this is the internal webcam — so just choose a camera that isn’t in use.

-- Right-click the camera you want the system and apps to choose going forward and select “Set this device as Default”.
+4. Right-click the camera you want the system and apps to choose going forward and select “Set this device as default“.

 If for some reason Discord keeps reverting to the internal webcam even though you’ve previously selected an external camera, you can disable all the other cameras and force the system and apps to use the only one that remains available.